Legal industry by country: People's Republic of China

 The rapid growth of China's economy has increased the demand for legal services.
 China has a significant legal market, and the legal needs in China have significantly increased with the rapid growth of China's economy.
-According to the World Bank, China's GDP has increased exponentially since the 1980s, from USD 191 Billion to USD 14 Trillion in 2019.
+According to the World Bank, China's GDP has increased exponentially since the 1980s, from US$191 billion to US$14 trillion in 2019.

-As of 2019, the legal industry has generated revenue exceeding 155.8 billion yuan (USD 24 billion).
+As of 2019, the legal industry has generated revenue exceeding 155.8 billion yuan (US$24 billion).
 China's legal service industry continues to grow, with 2019 showing an increase of (29.8%) revenue from the previous year.

-According to the National Bureau of Statistics, the GDP (excluding Hong Kong, Macau and Taiwan) exceeded RMB 100 trillion (USD 15.42 trillion) threshold as it posted a (2.3%) year-on-year expansion to RMB 101.5986 trillion in 2020.
+According to the National Bureau of Statistics, the GDP (excluding Hong Kong, Macau and Taiwan) exceeded RMB 100 trillion (US$15.42 trillion) threshold as it posted a (2.3%) year-on-year expansion to RMB 101.5986 trillion in 2020.

 China's demand for legal services continues to grow as the demand for cross-border transactions increases.
 From 2014 to 2019, legal demand from large Chinese organizations engaged in cross-border transactions grew from (81%) to (93%).
 The majority of Chinese companies need legal advice in SAR Hong Kong, the US and Europe.
 This trend, especially its need in Europe, is perhaps unsurprising since it parallels broader economic trends of China's increased investment in foreign countries (for example, through the Belt and Road strategy).